Drew Waters Player Props: Royals vs. Orioles

 Drew Waters At The Plate

-- Waters is hitting .241 with a home run and a walk.
+- Waters is batting .226 with a home run and two walks.

-- Waters is batting .250 with one homer during his last games and is riding a four-game hitting streak.

-- In six of eight games this season, Waters has picked up at least one hit, including one game with multiple hits.
+- Waters has picked up a hit in six games this year (66.7%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.